in28minutes/in28minutes.github.io/_posts/2017-12-07-introduction-to-spring-data-with-spring-boot.md

 ---
 layout:     post
-title:   Introduction to Spring Data - A tutorial for beginners
+title:   Introduction to Spring Data - Spring Data JPA, Spring Data REST and MongoDB
 date:       2017-12-07 12:31:19
 summary:  Spring Data's mission is to provide a familiar and consistent, Spring-based programming model for data access.
 In this tutorial, we will explore the different interfaces provided by Spring Data.
 We will take a quick peek into Spring Data JPA and Spring Data for MongoDB.
 categories: Spring Boot, Spring Data, Hibernate, JPA, Database, Spring Boot Starter JPA